ctsuu/Behavioral-Cloning/README.md

 The objective: Use Deep Learning to Clone Driving Behavior

 I personly tried drive the car in provided simulator with keyboard.
 It took me a while to get used to the track 1, and saved  some images for exporation.
 Udacity also provided [prefessional driver records](https://www.youtube.com/watch?v=tMs6NUHAy80) for better results.
+On track one, the [model driving skill](https://www.youtube.com/watch?v=eFpnKPBd5ts) is better than me now.
 I have broken down the project scope into the following modules:

 - Explorting the data (data_visualization.ipynb)
 - Data Processing Pipeline (utility.py)